AyFait/One-Click-Data-Cleaner-Algorithm-/README.md

 # One-Click-Data-Cleaner-Algorithm-
-This code is meant to do your first job for you, if you're about to work on a data analysis.
+This code is meant to do your first job for you, if you're about to work on a data processing or analysis task.